lukso-network/docs/docs/standards/smart-contracts/05-lsp6-key-manager.md

 ---
 title: LSP6 Key Manager
-sidebar_position: 4
+sidebar_position: 5
 ---

 # LSP6KeyManager

-The **LSP6KeyManager** is a contract that controls the **[LSP0ERC725Account](./lsp0-erc725-account.md)** contract.
-It comes with a set of pre-defined permissions for addresses that could range from setting data, executing, changing owner and more as written in the [Permissions Section](../universal-profile/04-lsp6-key-manager.md#-types-of-permissions)\*\* in [LSP6-KeyManager Standard](../universal-profile/04-lsp6-key-manager.md).
+The **LSP6KeyManager** is a contract that controls the **[LSP0ERC725Account](./02-lsp0-erc725-account.md)** contract.
+It comes with pre-defined permissions for addresses that could range from setting data, executing, changing owner, etc., as written in the [Permissions Section](../universal-profile/06-lsp6-key-manager.md#-types-of-permissions)\*\* in [LSP6-KeyManager Standard](../universal-profile/06-lsp6-key-manager.md).

 :::warning

-The current implementation of the Key Manager disallows the **[DELEGATECALL](../universal-profile/04-lsp6-key-manager.md#permissions-value)** operation on the execute function of the linked ERC725Account, because of its potential malicious impact on the account contract.
+The current implementation of the Key Manager disallows the **[DELEGATECALL](../universal-profile/06-lsp6-key-manager.md#permissions-value)** operation on the `execute(...)` function of the linked ERC725Account, because of its potential malicious impact on the account contract.

 :::

 :::note
-**_LSP6KeyManager contract also contains the methods from_ [_ERC165_](https://eips.ethereum.org/EIPS/eip-165) :**
+_LSP6KeyManager contract also contains the methods from_ [_ERC165_](https://eips.ethereum.org/EIPS/eip-165) :

 ```solidity
 function supportsInterface(bytes4 interfaceId) public view returns (bool)